The microscale organization of directed hypergraphs: Discussion

 Hypergraphs extend traditional network representations by allowing hyperedges to connect multiple nodes simultaneously, enabling the encoding of group interactions ubiquitous in many relational systems.
 Directed hypergraphs further enhance our modelling abilities by accounting for directionality in group interactions, distinguishing between source and target sets for each hyperedge.
 This versatile framework can accurately model a range of diverse real-world systems and interactions, including financial transactions, email exchanges, and metabolic reactions.

 In this work, we proposed new measures and tools to analyze the structural organization of directed hypergraphs at their microscale.
 First, we analyzed hyperedge signature vectors to identify the abundance of each hyperedge structure across datasets and identified classes of systems sharing similar higher-order connectivity patterns.
-Second, we introduced three distinct types of higher-order reciprocity measures: exact, strong, and weak reciprocity.
+Second, we analyzed the excess overlap among source and target sets for each node in each system.
+The resulting distributions suggest that different domains may follow distinct organizational principles, ranging from redundant to more diverse interaction patterns.
+Then, we introduced three distinct types of higher-order reciprocity measures: exact, strong, and weak reciprocity.
 Each definition offers a different perspective on how group interactions can be reciprocated, ranging from strict to more relaxed forms of reciprocal influence, and can be computed efficiently, making it suitable also for the analysis of very large systems.
 We showed that all systems exhibit reciprocity in broad terms, though different domains are associated with specific patterns and sensitivity to specific reciprocity measures.
 Lastly, we extended the notion of motifs to directed hypergraphs, capturing recurring patterns of directed interactions.
 Motif analysis revealed frequent microscale structures and highlighted common organizational principles playing a role in the function and behavior of systems, such as the existence of reinforcing or feedback mechanisms among dyadic and non-dyadic interactions in groups.